-Note: Often the ADSL microfilter is included in the box with the wireless modem router.
-If you purchased the wireless modem router in a country where a microfilter is not included, you have to acquire the ADSL microfilter separately.
+For many products, the ADSL microfilter is included in the box with the modem router.
+If you purchased the modem router in a country where a microfilter is not included, you have to acquire the ADSL microfilter separately.

 One-Line ADSL Microfilter (Not Included)